Direct Brigade Alarm

 When will DFES apply the false fire alarm fee?

-Who will receive the invoice?
+Who will receive the false fire alarm invoice?

 What power does DFES have to charge for an attendance to a false fire alarm?